sduehr/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 lot of new features.

-This documentation also bases on the original Bacula documentation, it is technically also a fork of the documenation created following the rules of the GNU Free Documentation License.
+This documentation also bases on the original Bacula documentation, it is technically also a fork of the documentation created following the rules of the GNU Free Documentation License.

 Original author of Bacula and it’s documentation is Kern Sibbald.
 We